MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### "Error: 0x80040154" after Windows update

 The Windows Subsystem for Linux feature may be disabled during a Windows update.
 If this happens the Windows feature must be re-enabled.
-Instructions for enabling the Windows Subsystem for Linux can be found in the [Installation Guide](./install-win10.md).
+Instructions for enabling the Windows Subsystem for Linux can be found in the [Manual Installation Guide](./install-manual.md).

 ### Changing the display language